Join Our Team!

 Returning to Staff

-Any RA, CA or HM candidate who has previously worked for the Office of Residential Life at Wesleyan University as either an RA, CA, or HM are required to submit an application through Handshake.
-They do not need to submit references, nor do they need an interview.
+Any RA, CA or HM candidate who has previously worked for the Office of Residential Life at Wesleyan University as either an RA, CA, or HM are required to submit an application through Handshake and complete the Staff Hiring Form.
+They do not need to interview, however, those interested in the Non-Duty CA position will need to follow the steps for that process.

 This does not apply to Head Resident applicants.